Sterilization (medicine): China

 When the People's Republic of China came to power in 1949, the Chinese government viewed population growth as a growth in development and progress.
 The population at the time was around 540 million.
 Therefore, abortion and sterilization were restricted.
-With these policies and the social and economic improvements associated with the new regime, a rapid population growth ensued.
-By the end of the Cultural Revolution in 1971 and with a population of 850 million, population control became a top priority of the government.
+With these policies and the social and economic improvements associated with the new regime, rapid population growth ensued.
+By the end of the Cultural Revolution in 1971, and with a population of 850 million, population control became a top priority of the government.
 Within six years, more than thirty million sterilizations were performed on men and women.
-Soon the well-known one-child policy was enforced, which came along with many incentives for parents to maintain a one-child family.
+Soon, the well-known one-child policy was enforced, which came along with many incentives for parents to maintain a one-child family.
 This included free books, materials, and food for the child through primary school if both parents agreed to sterilization.
-The policy also came along with harsh consequences for not adhering to the one-child limit.
-For example, in Shanghai, parents with "extra children" must pay between three and six times the city's average yearly income in "social maintenance fees."
+The policy also came with harsh consequences for not adhering to the one-child limit.
+For example, in Shanghai, parents with "extra children" must pay between three and six times the city's average yearly income in "social maintenance fees".
 In the past decade, the restrictions on family size and reproduction have lessened.
 The Chinese government has found that by giving incentives and disincentives that are more far-reaching than a one-time incentive to be sterilized, families are more willing to practice better family planning.
 These policies seem to be less coercive as well, as families are better able to see the long-term effects of their sterilization rather than being tempted with a one-time sum.

 Criminalization

+Certain countries have enacted legislation prohibiting or restricting elective sterilization procedures for contraceptive purposes.

 Poland

-In Poland, reproductive sterilisation of men or women has been defined as a criminal act since 1997 and remains so as of 5 September 2019, under Article 156 §1, which also covers making someone blind, deaf or mute, of the 1997 law.
-The original 1997 law punished contraventions with a prison sentence of one to ten years and the updated law as of 5 September 2019 sets a prison sentence of at least 3 years.
-The prison sentence is a maximum of three years if the sterilisation is involuntary, under Art.
+In Poland, reproductive sterilization of men or women has been defined as a criminal act since 1997 and remains so as of 5 September 2019, under Article 156 §1, which also covers making someone blind, deaf or mute, of the 1997 law.
+The original 1997 law punished contraventions with a prison sentence of one to ten years, and the updated law as of 5 September 2019 sets a prison sentence of at least 3 years.
+The prison sentence is a maximum of three years if the sterilization is involuntary, under Art.
 156 §2.